 The difference in fees

-- Make sure you make the payment from a Euro account to a Euro account
+- Make sure you transfer the money between a Euro account to a Euro account

 - Words like SWIFT; SHA, OWN should be a red flag.

-- If it asks you for an address most likely it is SWIFT.
+- If you are asked for an address, it is most likely a SWIFT transfer.

 Also, back to the basics - what is a SWIFT code?